ehrpg/qstar/docs/crisis/index.md

 ## Healing

-The [Medicine][] Skill can be used to treat wounds suffered within the last hour.
+The [Medicine][] Skill can be used to treat wounds.
+Healing is more effective if you have a healing item.

-Wounds that are older than one hour have to heal naturally.

 #### Healing A Character